What is Divorce Mediation?

 To calculate your net worth (your assets minus your debts), everything that you own and owe is listed.
 A dollar value is given to each asset.
 Some assets are simple to assign a value, such as cash in a bank account or in a 401(k).
 Financial account statements are readily available for verification.

 Other assets will require an expert’s opinion in order to set a value, such as your house or your business.
-A real estate appraiser can be engaged to see how much your marital residence is worth, and a financial professional may be hired to value, say, your landscaping company.
+A real estate appraiser can be engaged to see how much your marital home is worth, and a financial professional may be hired to value, say, your landscaping company.

 A summary of the steps to take:

-• Decide on a realistic and workable parenting plan
+• Decide on a realistic and workable parenting plan in terms of which parent will have the children the majority of the time

 • Gather and organize financial information